Limpsfield: Notable residents

+Musicians

 The composer Frederick Delius is buried in the churchyard of the parish church of St. Peter's, as is his wife Jelka.
 The English orchestra conductor, Sir Thomas Beecham, is buried only a few yards from Delius, whose music he supported and promoted.
 A nearby grave is occupied by the cellist Beatrice Harrison, who lived locally in Oxted, and who worked with both Delius and Beecham.
-The ashes of Jack Brymer (1915 - 2003), a leading English clarinettist are interred in the churchyard near the grave of Beecham, who had recruited him to the RPO.
+The composer Michael Tippett (1905–1998) lived in Limpsfield for some years and taught in a local school.
+The ashes of Jack Brymer (1915–2003), a leading English clarinettist are interred in the churchyard near the grave of Beecham, who had recruited him to the RPO.
+The composer Pamela Harrison and her conductor husband Harvey Phillips lived at The Cearne from the late 1940s and into the 1950s.